Best Expected Betting Sites in Ohio for Point Spread Bets

 The legalization of sports betting is changing the world as we know it.
 It's important to know what you’re doing.
 So what is point spread betting?
 In this article we’ll cover the basics of point spreads, what sports and actions you can bet on using spreads, and common terminology you’ll need to know like, ATS (against the spread), cover, push, and lay the points.
 Ready?
 Ok, let’s go.

 Point spreads are used to level the playing field.
 A point spread is set by a sportsbook to let you know how much better a team is than their opponent.
 For example, if the Ohio State Buckeyes are -10 favorites over the Michigan Wolverines, then the sportsbook believes that the Buckeyes are 10 points better than that "team up North."
+You will want to review the Michigan vs Ohio State odds before betting a point spread bet!

 The idea behind point spreads is that by giving an underdog points, the sportsbook will get equal betting action on both teams.
 When an oddsmaker releases point spread lines, early action by big bettors can move spreads up or down.
 If one side of a spread is heavily bet after its initial release, it could move in the opposite direction before a game goes live.